Scleral Contact Lenses

 HOW MUCH DO THEY COST?

-The actual price of a pair of Scleral Contact Lenses varies depending on the patient’s eye condition and level of customization required.
-Generally, they range from $1,800 to $2,000.
+- The actual price of a pair of Scleral Contact Lenses varies depending on the patient’s eye condition and level of customization required.
+Generally, they range from $1,800 to $2,000 for a pair.

 How can I find out more?